A Marine Corps sergeant major was indicted on hate crime and assault charges following an alleged attack on a server at an Iraqi restaurant.

 At the time of the alleged assault, Rodriguez was serving as the battalion sergeant major for 1st Battalion, 11th Marines at Camp Pendleton, 1st Lt.
 Paul Gainey, a Marine spokesman, told Marine Corps Times.

-on video at the restaurant shouting racial slurs at the staff of the Iraqi restaurant.
+Rodriguez was caught on video at the restaurant shouting racial slurs at the staff of the Iraqi restaurant.
 At one point, Rodriguez can be seen in the video swinging a chair, allegedly striking one of the employees.